Best Stocks Under 5 Dollars: February 2020

 Last April, this micro-cap biotech stock jumped when the company announced a stock-for-stock merger with privately-held Ocugen.
 Upon closing, Ocugen stockholders will become the majority owners of the newly formed company, which will also operate under Ocugen leadership.

-Peculiarly, the move was not accompanied by any news, so traders should be cautious.
+Peculiarly, the move was not accompanied by any news, so traders looking to buy should be cautious.
 This stock does have some things going for it, however.
 The Ocugen merger could create a few more catalyst headlines for this biotech stock before the deal closes.
-Histogenix was trading for $2.80 per share just 1 year ago.
+Histogenix was trading for $2.80 per share just last year.
 It’s highly unlikely that share prices will get back to those prices, but there is still a significant amount of potential short-term upside in the stock.

 Plug Power Inc. (PLUG)